orcasound/seastats-dashboard/README.md

 ## Overview

-SeaStats is an embeddable interactive dashboard for visualising bioacoustic data.
-This project has initially been developed with a focus on whale detections (via hydrophone audio recordings), but has been designed with the intention of it being adaptable for other uses.
+SeaStats is an embeddable interactive dashboard for visualising metrics from passive acoustic monitoring (PAM) data.
+This project has initially been developed with a focus on underwater sound (such as bio-acoustic detections and sound level measurement), but has been designed with the intention of it being adaptable for other interative data visualization uses.

 This repo contains the front-end dashboard web application.
 It requests data from a REST API, for which a specification is provided below.
 A [CloudFlare Workers implementation](https://github.com/orcasound/seastats-api-cloudflare-workers) of the API is available.

-The dashboard is designed to present bioacoustic data for a single hydrophone station at a time.
-Charts include filters for date range, signal type, and other options.
+The dashboard is designed to present acoustic data metrics for a single hydrophone station at a time.
+Charts include filters for date range, signal type, frequency bands, and other options.

-The API is designed to support multiple stations across one or more organizations, and the logo and other options can be customised for each organization.
+The API is designed to support multiple stations across one or more organizations, and the visual layout and data content can be customised for each organization.

 [See a demo here](https://seastats.whalesound.ca/olab/fibs-01).